Asim-Koirala/learngit/README.md

 # learngit
-Hello this is a git repository for akaka.
+Hello this is a git repository for learning.
-Woww this is new